jay-aiplanet/CA-Doc/KARPENTER_README.md

 KEY=karpenter.sh/discovery
 Value=limbik-ml-cluster  # replace with your cluster name
 ```
-### only tags the security groups for the Launch template of nodegroups
+### only tags the security groups for the Launch template of nodegroup and the security group attached with nodegroup

 ```
 KEY=karpenter.sh/discovery